cschaf/battleship-extreme/README.md

 # Battleship-Extrem
+This is a project for the semester "Programming 2" at the ["Hochschule Bremen"](http://www.hs-bremen.de/).
+Contributors are:
+* mueller-jan
+* lschoenawa
+* cschaf

 ## What is Battleship?
 Battleship (or Battleships) is a game for two players where you try to guess the location of five ships your opponent has hidden on a grid.
 Players take turns calling out a row and column, attempting to name a square containing enemy ships.
 Originally published as Broadsides by Milton Bradley in 1931, the game was eventually reprinted as Battleship.
 ## Goal